floraison/flor/doc/procedures/move.md

 # move

-Moves a cursor to a given position
+Moves a cursor to a given position, a kind of local goto.

 ```
 cursor
-  do-this
+  do-this _
   move to: 'do-that-other-thing'
-  do-that _ # got skipped
+  do-that _ # gets skipped
   do-that-other-thing _
 ```